Back to the origins

 Siberia project, Russia

-Vladimir and Afrodite are nominated to be moved to an enclosed nature reserve in Russia, where hopefully they will have cubs.
+Some of our siberian tigers are nominated to be moved to an enclosed nature reserve in Russia, where hopefully they will have cubs.
 In this reserve they will not be fed pieces of meat, but will have to hunt for hares and deer.
 Cubs raised by hunting parents can be released into the wilderness after two years.
-Currently we are looking for a suitable male for Valesca.
-When we have found one, they will both be moved as well.